Chapter 25: Outfoxing A Dilettante

 “Shut it!”
 Cream snapped, her eyes blazing with fury.
 “We’ll be asking the questions here, so you better get comfortable!”
 She turned to her friend.
 “Go get your stuff, we’ll keep an eye on him,” she said.

-Tails obliged and within a few minutes he returned, fully dressed and equipped.
-Corneo looked fearfully at the three Mobians; between the massive blade on the fox’s back, the cold stare from the flower girl and the ferocity in the rabbit’s eyes, he wasn’t sure which one he should be more worried about.
+Tails obliged and within a few minutes, he returned, fully dressed and equipped.
+Corneo looked fearfully at the three Mobians; between the massive blade on the fox’s back and the ferocity in the rabbit’s eyes, he wasn’t sure which one he should be more worried about.

 “Now, why have your goons been tailing me these last few weeks?”
 Cream hissed as she cracked her knuckles.